Workshops & Talks

 bedside table and so far as Mrs. B. could tell, all of

-her clothing had been left in the room.
+her possessions had been left in the room.
 A strong yet

 delicate scent filled the entire house and Mrs. B.